-Required load reductions to meet state standards in Mayhew and Big Elk Lakes are 78% and 57% respectively.
-The state total phosphorus standard for Mayhew Lake (a deep lake) is 40 $\mu$ g/L, while the state standard for Big Elk Lake (a shallow lake) is 60 $\mu$ g/l.
 Internal load management and reduction of phosphorus from watershed runoff will both be required to meet phosphorus load reduction goals in Mayhew Lake.
-Reduction of phosphorus from watershed runoff will be required to meet goals in Big Elk Lake.
+Reduction of phosphorus from watershed runoff will be required to meet goals in Big Elk Lake; internal load reductions are not feasible in Big Elk Lake due to the low residence time of the lake.
 To meet required watershed load reductions, a mix of capital projects and land-use based BMPs will be necessary.

-Elk River Turbidity
+Elk River Turbidity Impairment

-The Elk River turbidity impairment is driven by the nutrient impairment in Big Elk Lake.
-Summer algal blooms in Big Elk Lake resulting from the nutrient impairment cause turbidity readings that do not meet the state standard resulting in a turbidity impairment in Elk River downstream of Big Elk Lake.
-Water quality modeling and data analysis shows that the turbidity impairment will be mitigated by achieving the in-lake nutrient standard for Big Elk Lake; therefore the nutrient load allocation for Big Elk Lake is the surrogate for turbidity due to the direct link between the impairments.
-The load reductions required to meet the nutrient endpoint will result in turbidity levels which meet the State established standard.
+The Elk River turbidity impairment is driven by the nutrient impairment in Big Elk Lake located at the upstream end of the impaired reach.
+Summer algal blooms in Big Elk Lake resulting from the nutrient impairment in that lake cause turbidity readings in Elk River downstream of Big Elk Lake that do not meet the state standard resulting in a turbidity impairment in Elk River.
+Water quality modeling and data analysis shows that the turbidity impairment will be mitigated by achieving the in-lake nutrient standard for Big Elk Lake; therefore, the nutrient load allocation for Big Elk Lake is a surrogate for turbidity due to the direct link between the impairments.
+The load reductions required to meet the nutrient endpoint in Big Elk Lake will result in turbidity levels in the Elk River that meet the established State standard.
+The TMDL, including the MOS and RC and implementation plan established to meet the nutrient standard in Big Elk Lake will also meet the requirements for the turbidity TMDL.
+The applicability is discussed in Sections 4, 5, and 6 of this report.